-The Persian Serpents tile panels are very representative of De Morgan's Persian era.
-Many tiles from this era are done in what he called a Persian color palette: Persian blue (a medium to dark blue), green, strong yellow, a slightly yellow green, with accents in varying shades of manganese purple, and Indian red.
+These Persian Serpent tile panels are representative of De Morgan's Persian color palette Persian blue (a medium to dark blue), green, strong yellow, a slightly yellow green, with accents in varying shades of manganese purple, and Indian red.

-Application: This is a small backsplash, suitable for kitchens with low cabinets, behind a sink in a bath, or as a decorative border in a shower.
-Tiles are ceramic and 4.25 inches square.
+Application: This is a small backsplash, suitable for kitchens with low cabinets, behind a sink in a bath, or as a decorative border, perhaps in a shower or sun room.
+Although no one has done it, I like the design of intermittent two-tile panels or four-squares in a line.
+See kitchen tile installations to see what I am talking about.
+The Persian Serpents tiles are ceramic and 4.25 inches square.

 Title: William De Morgan : Persian Serpents Backsplash

 Panels: 2 panels of 2 tiles in a vertical panel

 Size: 4.25 inch square tiles

 Colors: Can be modified slightly.
 See How to Order Tile.